objcio/articles/2014-08-11-bad-testing-practices.md

 Third-party code should never be mentioned directly in your tests.

 Today:
-Your networking code relies on the famous HTTP library LSNetworking.
+Your networking code relies on the famous HTTP library `LSNetworking`.
 To avoid hitting the actual network (to make your tests fast and reliable), you stub out the method `-[LSNetworking makeGETrequest:]` of that library, properly replacing its behavior (it calls the success callback with a canned response) but without hitting the network.

 Tomorrow:
-You need to swap LSNetworking with an alternative (it could be that LSNetworking is no longer maintained or that you need to switch to a more advanced library because it has that feature that you need, etc.).
+You need to swap `LSNetworking` with an alternative (it could be that `LSNetworking` is no longer maintained or that you need to switch to a more advanced library because it has that feature that you need, etc.).
 It's a refactor, so you should not change your tests.
 You replace the library.